EsotericSoftware/clippy/README.md

 		timeline: [
 			{ time: 1:00pm, brightness: 1, r: 1, g: 1, b: 1 }
 			{ time: 2:00pm, brightness: 1, r: 0.6, g: 0, b: 0 }
-			{ time: 3:00pm, brightness: 1, r: 1, g: 1, b: 1 }
+			{ time: sunset:43.4357, brightness: 1, r: 1, g: 1, b: 1 }
 		]
 	}
 ]
 ```

 `philipsHueEnabled` must be set to true to enable connecting to the Philips Hue bridge.
 Most users won't configure `philipsHueIP` and `philipsHueUser` manually.
 Instead, leave them set to `null` and Clippy will search for your Philips Hue bridge and configure the two settings automatically.
-The `philipsHue` setting is a list of lights to change, each with their own timeline which works in the same way as the [gamma](#blue-light-reduction) setting.
+The `philipsHue` setting is a list of lights to change, each with a timeline which works in the same way as the [gamma](#blue-light-reduction) setting.

 If `name` is `null`, the section will control all lights.
 If `name` begins with `group:` then the section will control that group, for example `group:office` would control the group named `office`.
 Otherwise `name` is the ID of a single light which will be controlled by the section.